-In addition to bars and coffee shops, Villa Morra like the rest of Asunción is well served with restaurants.
-As well as local cuisine international restaurants are also plentiful.
+In addition to bars and coffee shops, Villa Morra, like the rest of Asunción, is well-served by restaurants.
+As well as local cuisine, international restaurants are also plentiful.

 It is also common in Asunción for a number of restaurants to be placed together, either around a central courtyard or along a street.
 A number of these dining areas have been purpose-built in the city.

-The food courts of the shopping centres are also worth attention.
-The individual restaurants are often small outlets of restaurants found elsewhere in the city and the quality of choice is always high.
+The food courts of the shopping centers are also worth attention.
+The individual restaurants are often small outlets of restaurants found elsewhere in the city, and the quality of choice is always high.

 Is Asunción expensive?